makeitlabs/tormach-pendant/README.md

 steve@ubuntu-22:~/Arduino$ git clone https://github.com/makeitlabs/tormach-pendant
 ```

+Note: alternately, use SSH to clone if you're going to be editing the repo, e.g. `git clone git@github.com:makeitlabs/tormach-pendant.git`

-#### Back up the installed Teensyduino `boards.txt` file and replace it with the one in this repository
+#### Back up the installed Teensyduino `boards.txt` file and replace it with the one cloned from this repository

 ```
 steve@ubuntu-22:~/Arduino$ cd ~/arduino-tormach/hardware/teensy/avr